You invest a lot in your video content.

 - The brand’s YouTube strategy recommendation – Address the potential ownable space/“sweet spot” opportunity for the brand and a potentially tighter set of audience personas.

 - Conduct a YouTube competitor audit (if needed).
 Depending on what currently exists, this could include: Collecting and analyzing critical current competitor data to assess across the voice space: competitors’ target audience, brand positioning, messaging, unique value proposition, brand personality, voice, engagement levels, topics focused on, YouTube approach, and other differentiators.

 - Conduct additional research (if needed, though see YouTube focus group approach below).

-YouTube content/management roadmap + training – We then work with the internal team to put recommendations into place, including ramping up internal and external resources, content planning, putting software in place, and community management practices.
+- YouTube content/management roadmap + training – We then work with the internal team to put recommendations into place and provide resources (like our video SEO guide) to ramp up your internal and external resources.
+We additionally assist with content planning, software recommendations, and community management practices.

 Additional Resources Related to Video SEO

 - Bing and ranking signals for videos and images